Broadleaf Weed Control in Your Lawn & Garden

 Control all weeds growing on your property, and suggest (politely) that your neighbours too control weeds in their lawn and garden.
 This will help reduce the amount of weed seeds that may enter and spread on your property.

 Grow a healthy garden.
 This will help nearby plants to shade out weeds, and there'll be more competition for water and nutrients.
-Yates Dynamic Lifter Soil Improver & Plant Fertiliser can be used on most plants, it's ideal for promoting growth, and improving the health of plants and soil.
+Yates Dynamic Lifter Plant Food & Soil Improver can be used on most plants, it's ideal for promoting growth, and improving the health of plants and soil.

-Grow a thick and healthy lawn with Yates Dynamic Lifter Organic Lawn Food - it gently feeds and improves the structure and moisture retention of the soil.
+Grow a thick and healthy lawn with Yates Dynamic Lifter Lawn Food - it gently feeds the lawn to promote green growth and improves the structure and quality of the soil.

 Don't mow the lawn too short.
 In summer, keep the lawn a little longer, around 8 cm tall.
 This will reduce the amount of seeds that can germinate because there will be less light, water and nutrients for them.